-The following table provides information on non-employee director compensation for the 2023 calendar year.
+The following table provides information on non-employee director compensation for the 2024 calendar year.
 Director compensation is set by the Board and is subject to change.
-Directors who are employed by Redwood do not receive any compensation for their Board activities and do not appear in the table below.
+Directors who are employed by Redwood do not receive any compensation for their Board activities and do not appear in the following table.